PAGE LAST UPDATED: September 18, 2020

 Examples of documentation tenants can provide include:

-- Bank statements showing your financial situation before and during the COVID-19 pandemic
+- Bank statements or financial documents showing your business' financial situation before and during the COVID-19 pandemic

 Landlords must provide tenants with the Reason for Termination of Tenancy or Eviction explaining why they are being evicted, and what their rights are, as well as assistance programs if landlords try to evict tenants.